 This poem is part of the set of prescribed poems that could be included in the Edexcel English Literature exam, meaning that it is important to study, understand and revise this poem.
+This poem was a named poem in the 2018 AS Level Exam.
 Click here to see all the prescribed poems from the ‘Poems of the Decade’ collection.

 Interpreture gives ‘From the Journal of a Disappointed Man’ a difficulty rating of 3, meaning that it is deemed to be of average difficulty.
 The difficulty is spread relatively evenly throughout the different aspects of the poem, with the most challenging element for students likely to be the language due the overall lack of figurative language devices.